mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/contributors/origin.md

 title: Origin
 ---

 LIGO is a programming language that aims to provide developers with an uncomplicated and safe way to implement smart contracts.
-Since it is being implemented for the Tezos blockchain LIGO compiles to Michelson—the native smart contract language of Tezos.
+Since it is being implemented for the Tezos blockchain LIGO compiles to Michelson—the native smart contract language of Mavryk.

 > Smart contracts are programs that run within a blockchain network.